Advanced Concepts

 Attachments and Blobs

-Note: DataTrails intends to be a store of metadata for your data that is independent of that data, allowing you to continue to work in the places where you already work.
+Note: DataTrails intends to be a store of metadata for your data that is independent of that data, allowing you to continue to work in the places where you already work and share data in the ways you already share data.
 Where it is possible, DataTrails recommends keeping your data in the places that it is already kept, rather than creating a duplicate copy in your ledger.

 Attachments in DataTrails enable images, PDFs and other binary data to be attached to Assets and Events.
 This brings added richness to the evidence base and facilitates high fidelity collaboration between stakeholders.

-Adding an attachment to an Asset or Event enables recording of characteristics or evidence that are very difficult to capture in the rigid structured JSON data of Attributes.
+Adding an attachment to an Event enables recording of characteristics or evidence that are very difficult to capture in the rigid structured JSON data of Attributes.
 For example:

 • a photograph of the physical state of a device such as alignment of components or wear on tamper seals at the time of a particular inspection